tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

   above).

-- The Unicode algorithms are low-level tools that most C++ users will not need to touch, een if their code needs to be Unicode-aware.
+- The Unicode algorithms are low-level tools that most C++ users will not need to touch, even if their code needs to be Unicode-aware.
 C++ users should also be provided higher-level, string-like abstractions (provisionally called `std::text`) that will handle all the messy Unicode details, leaving C++ users to think about their program instead of Unicode).